oasisprotocol/dapp-blockvote/README.md

-# Side DAO: Private Sidekick for DAOs
+# Oasis Blockvote: Private Sidekick for DAOs

-This is a dApp for running ad-hoc unofficial opinion polls for DAO members.
+This is a dApp for running ad-hoc unofficial opinion polls for DAO members, or any other group.

-The app is a fork of the [Oasis Demo Voting App], which in in turn a fork of the [OPL Secret Ballot].
+The app is a fork of the [Oasis Demo Voting App], which is in turn a fork of the [OPL Secret Ballot].

 [Oasis Demo Voting App]: https://github.com/oasisprotocol/demo-voting/tree/CedarMist/per-dao-stuff
 [OPL Secret Ballot]: https://github.com/oasisprotocol/playground/tree/main/opl-secret-ballot